-If you’re looking to reach young people and the Generation Z, then the network might be a catch for you at the moment, since not many brands are using it and there are more chances for you to get noticed.
+If you’re looking to reach young people and Generation Z, then the network might be a catch for you, since few brands are using it to increase engagement at the moment and there are more chances for you to get noticed.

 Besides, TikTok is the most viral app right now and viral videos are THE best content strategy today.

 It sounds like the perfect platform for viral campaigns to me!